oliviaross/transformations-p5js/README.md

 }
 ```

 Compare that to the version of the function that uses `translate()`.
-In this case, the code draws each snowman in the same place every time. with it's upper left corner at (0,0), and lets translation do all the work instead.
+In this case, the code draws each snowman in the same place every time, with it's upper left corner at (0,0), and lets translation do all the work instead.

 ``` javascript